Scientists Are 'Spying On Whales' To Learn How They Eat, Talk And ... Walked?

 On how long whales can hold their breath before coming up for air

-Some species of whales — especially the deep diving ones — can hold their breath for over two hours.
-And that's a remarkable feat in its own right, but I think even more so when you consider that in those cases they're diving over 9,000 feet deep in search of prey. ...
+Some species of whales — especially the deep-diving ones — can hold their breath for over two hours.
+And that's a remarkable feat in its own right, but I think even more so when you consider that in those cases, they're diving over 9,000 feet deep in search of prey. ...
 It's kind of like holding your breath while chasing after your food for over two hours and then coming back to the surface.

 And these species of whales — the deep-diving, beaked whales — they do this routinely many times a day.
 And you can think there's all kinds of great physiological questions about how this works, how these animals are able to achieve this amazing feat multiple times a day.